RishiRamraj/The-Rules-of-Investment/README.rst

 #.
 Never buy after a big rise or sell after a big drop.
 #.
 Skepticism grows the farther you get from Wall Street.

-#.
-Enthusiasm in the long run is foolishness in the short run.
-#.
-Performance can be real, inflationary and or speculative.
-#.
-Speculators want to make fast money.
-Investors do not.
-#.
-Timing is of no value to the investor unless it coincides with pricing.

 On Advisors
 -----------

-#.
-Do not expect to be told how to make a profit.
+147. Do not expect to be told how to make a profit.
 #.
 Brokers cater to speculators.
 #.
 Free advice is seldom cheap.
 #.
 Read the disclosure reporting pages of an advisor's ADV.